criteo/babar/README.md

 -javaagent:./babar-agent-0.2.0-SNAPSHOT.jar=StackTraceProfiler[profilingMs=1000,reportingMs=600000],JVMProfiler[profilingMs=1000,reservedMB=2560],ProcFSProfiler[profilingMs=1000]
 ```

-The available profilers and their configuration are described bellow.
+The available profilers and their configuration are described below.
 They can be used together or independently of each other.

 #### JVMProfiler